UTSA has a streamlined Graduate Admissions Application process where students can apply, upload documents, and more all through one application.

 Evaluation of Foreign Credentials

-Any applicants, including non-U.S. citizens (International), U.S. Citizens, and permanent residents, who have earned university-level credit from foreign institutions are required to submit a detailed course-by-course credential evaluation along with transcripts.
+Any applicants who have earned university-level credit from foreign institutions are required to submit a detailed course-by-course credential evaluation along with transcripts.
+This includes U.S. Citizens, non-U.S. citizens (International), and permanent residents.
 Summaries will not be accepted.
-Please note the following:
+UTSA accepts credit only from recognized accredited academic institutions.
+If you are submitting a foreign transcript, please see the section below.
+UTSA will accept the following foreign credit evaluations.

 Foreign Transcripts

 International transcripts must be recorded in English or officially translated to English.
-Transcripts in the original language must accompany all translated documents.
+We need both the official transcript in the original language; as well as, the translation of the transcript in english.

 Submit Test Scores